Ionic bonding

 Ionic bonding is a type of chemical bonding that involves the electrostatic attraction between oppositely charged ions, or between two atoms with sharply different electronegativities, and is the primary interaction occurring in ionic compounds.
 It is one of the main types of bonding, along with covalent bonding and metallic bonding.
 Ions are atoms (or groups of atoms) with an electrostatic charge.
 Atoms that gain electrons make negatively charged ions (called anions).
 Atoms that lose electrons make positively charged ions (called cations).
 This transfer of electrons is known as electrovalence in contrast to covalence.
-In the simplest case, the cation is a metal atom and the anion is a nonmetal atom, but these ions can be of a more complex nature, e.g. molecular ions like NH_{4}^{+} or SO_{4}^{2−}.
-In simpler words, an ionic bond results from the transfer of electrons from a metal to a non-metal in order to obtain a full valence shell for both atoms.
+In the simplest case, the cation is a metal atom and the anion is a nonmetal atom, but these ions can be more complex, e.g. polyatomic ions like NH_{4}^{+} or SO_{4}^{2−}.
+In simpler words, an ionic bond results from the transfer of electrons from a metal to a non-metal to obtain a full valence shell for both atoms.

-It is important to recognize that clean ionic bonding — in which one atom or molecule completely transfers an electron to another — cannot exist: all ionic compounds have some degree of covalent bonding, or electron sharing.
-Thus, the term "ionic bonding" is given when the ionic character is greater than the covalent character – that is, a bond in which there is a large difference in electronegativity between the two atoms, causing the bonding to be more polar (ionic) than in covalent bonding where electrons are shared more equally.
-Bonds with partially ionic and partially covalent character are called polar covalent bonds.
+Clean ionic bonding – in which one atom or molecule completely transfers an electron to another – cannot exist: all ionic compounds have some degree of covalent bonding or electron sharing.
+Thus, the term "ionic bonding" is given when the ionic character is greater than the covalent character – that is, a bond in which there is a large difference in electronegativity between the cation and anion, causing the bonding to be more polar (ionic) than in covalent bonding where electrons are shared more equally.
+Bonds with partially ionic and partially covalent characters are called polar covalent bonds.

 Ionic compounds conduct electricity when molten or in solution, typically not when solid.
 Ionic compounds generally have a high melting point, depending on the charge of the ions they consist of.
 The higher the charges the stronger the cohesive forces and the higher the melting point.
 They also tend to be soluble in water; the stronger the cohesive forces, the lower the solubility.

 Overview

 Atoms that have an almost full or almost empty valence shell tend to be very reactive.
-Atoms that are strongly electronegative (as is the case with halogens) often have only one or two empty orbitals in their valence shell, and frequently bond with other molecules or gain electrons to form anions.
-Atoms that are weakly electronegative (such as alkali metals) have relatively few valence electrons, which can easily be shared with atoms that are strongly electronegative.
+Strongly electronegative atoms (such as halogens) often have only one or two empty electron states in their valence shell, and frequently bond with other atoms or gain electrons to form anions.
+Weakly electronegative atoms (such as alkali metals) have relatively few valence electrons, which can easily be lost to strongly electronegative atoms.
 As a result, weakly electronegative atoms tend to distort their electron cloud and form cations.